OperationCode/front-end/CONTRIBUTING.md

 }
 ```

-[postcss-media-variables](https://github.com/WolfgangKluge/postcss-media-variables): This plugin allows us to set 'default' breakpoints, and manipulate those values as needed without changing the defaults.
+- [PostCSS Media Variables](https://github.com/WolfgangKluge/postcss-media-variables): This plugin allows us to set 'default' breakpoints, and manipulate those values as needed without changing the defaults.
 Our defaults are defined in `common/styles/variables.css`

 **Example:**
 During development, we would write: